Hebrews Chapter Thirteen

 Paul's prayer for the people recounts the power of God to make things new.
 He asks that that same power be in the believers to follow the will of God.

-Brothers and sisters, I urge you to bear with my word of exhortation, for in fact I have written you quite briefly.
-I want you to know that our brother Timothy has been released.
-If he arrives soon, I will come with him to see you.
-Greet all your leaders and all the Lord's people.
-Those from Italy send you their greetings.
+Now I urge you, brothers, to bear with my message of exhortation; for I have written you only briefly.
+Know that our brother Timothy has been released.
+If he comes soon enough, I will bring him with me when I come to see you.
+Greet all your leaders and all God's people.
+The people from Italy send greetings to you.
 Grace be with you all.

 Paul closes with news of Timothy and the hope that they would see them soon.